It's kind of a stupid word but whatever.

 For example, we all know vegetables are healthy.
-But are there undiscovered or slept on vegetables that are exceptionally healthy that we don’t eat a lot of?
+But are there slept on super-healthy vegetables that we don’t eat a lot of?
 There’s an opportunity for a biohack there.

 Or sleep, another “biohack.”
-Sleep is not a biohack, bro.
+Sleep is not a biohack.
 If you don’t sleep you die.
 It’s just a basic necessity for health and wellbeing.
 But, is there an aspect of sleep you can take advantage of to get the most out of it?

 In these biohacking instances, you must weigh risk vs reward.
 If it’s unproven, but there’s no downside, you might as well give it a shot.

 A full sleep cycle is about 90 minutes long.
 We start off in light sleep move into deep sleep.
-So if we nap for, let’s say, an hour, then you’re disrupting deep sleep, which explains why you wake up from naps groggy.
+So if we nap for an hour, then you’re disrupting deep sleep, which explains why you wake up from naps groggy.

 The big knock against taking naps is that they’ll fuck up your sleep schedule.
 This can definitely be true.
 That’s why I recommend twenty-minute naps.
-I did a sleep experiment which I’m writing about right now (the article will be done if I ever go to bed again) where all I take are twenty-minute naps.
+I did a sleep experiment where all I take are twenty-minute naps.
 So, I’m biased, but I’m a huge fan of the power nap because you don’t wake up drowsy.

 And, there’s a lot of research that a twenty-minute nap — before you get into deep sleep — improves your alertness and even performance (3).
 And they don’t fuck up your sleep schedule and you wake up with an alertness boost.
 It’s kind of just a cheat code — the perfect biohack.

 I think the nap has been overlooked because our society is set up to make naps inconvenient.
 We get up, go to a different area for “work” and then go to bed at the end of the day.
 But with the pandemic, taking a nap requires no commuting.
-For me, it’s a flight of stairs.
 So that makes a 20-minute nap the perfect break from the workday.

 And, because learning is more effective at the beginning and end of work sessions (the primacy and recency effect) a 20-minute nap can be the perfect break when you’re just in a funk.
 It’s a great reset button.

-So, especially in a pandemic world, think about adding a 20-minute nap into any day.
+So, especially in a pandemic world, think about adding a 20-minute nap to you day.